 - Criterion Referenced Test a test intended to measure how well a person has learned a specific body of knowledge and skills.
-The standard is established by a panel of nurse educator content experts from across the country. - NCLEX® Blueprint Information every assessment item on a proctored assessment test reflects the content areas defined in the NCLEX®.
-For details see: NCSBN.org - Proctored Assessment Test a diagnostic tool of on-line multiple choice questions designed in accordance with the NCLEX® blueprint which provides scores for mastery of nursing content areas, nursing process, critical thinking, therapeutic intervention, communication skills, and cognitive levels.
+The standard is established by a panel of nurse educator content experts from across the country. - NCLEX[®] Blueprint Information every assessment item on a proctored assessment test reflects the content areas defined in the NCLEX[®].
+For details see: NCSBN.org - Proctored Assessment Test a diagnostic tool of on-line multiple choice questions designed in accordance with the NCLEX[®] blueprint which provides scores for mastery of nursing content areas, nursing process, critical thinking, therapeutic intervention, communication skills, and cognitive levels.
 The proctored assessments are provided in a computer lab proctored by a nursing instructor and timed to allow one minute per question.
 Assessments include Fundamentals of Nursing Practice, Adult Medical-Surgical Nursing, Maternal-Newborn Nursing, Nursing Care of Children, Mental Health Nursing, Nursing Pharmacology, Nutrition, Community Health Nursing, and Nursing Leadership.
-In addition, a Comprehensive Predictor provides information about readiness for success on NCLEX-RN®. - Non-proctored, On-line Practice Assessment Test on-line multiple choice questions designed to assess the effectiveness of the student's preparation and knowledge of a content area.
-When used from remediation, rationales for each response/option are provided to help the student better understand the material. - Remediation to strengthen the identified weak content areas, students will refer to course materials, textbooks, and the ATI® review modules and resource materials.
-Remediation form is on page 52. - Failure to meet the benchmark requires remediation.
-A plan for remediation will be turned in to the proctor instructor within 24 hours of proctored testing.
-The plan must detail the areas that need to be reviewed and a specific plan about how to do this. - When the student has completed the plan as approved by the instructor, the student must take an assigned practice test with a score of 98% or higher. - Students must wait 72 hours between testing attempts to remediate. - Students must meet the benchmark of Level 2 on the proctored exam or 98% on the practice exam to receive a grade for the course.
-Students failing to meet the benchmark by the end of the quarter will receive an incomplete for the course. - Grades of incomplete must be resolved before the next quarter starts to continue in the program. - Review Modules ATI® provides soft covered books which are unit-based teaching guides covering nursing topics to facilitate review.
-Resources are also available on the ATI web site ATI testing. - NCLEX® Preparation Module a booklet that includes NCLEX® test-taking skills and testing procedures. - Comprehensive Predictor an assessment written to mirror the NCLEX® blueprint that evaluates the students' preparedness for the NCLEX®-RN and directs students' remediation plan in areas of identified weaknesses. - Percentage Score ("Adjusted Individual Score") the number of items answered correctly, divided by the total number of questions.
+In addition, a Comprehensive Predictor provides information about readiness for success on NCLEX-RN[®].
+Each test is worth 2% and up to 6% in NURS 271, NURS 272 and NURS 273. - Non-proctored, On-line Practice Assessment Test A and B on-line multiple choice questions designed to assess the effectiveness of the student's preparation and knowledge of a content area.
+When used from remediation, rationales for each response/option are provided to help the student better understand the material. - Remediation all students will be required to remediate.
+Each student's focused review materials are created based upon the questions the student missed.
+Using the Focus review provided, students will complete an active learning template (ALT) for each of topic learning gaps.
+ALT's are to be hand written and students need to identify three critical points on each. - ALT's must be completed by the date listed on the course calendar to achieve points.
+(See rubric on page 18). - Students scoring Level One or Below Level One must take a proctored retake on the date scheduled on the course calendar. - All students must remediate following a Proctored Exam.
+Students failing to complete remediation and take the proctored re tests by the end of the quarter will receive an incomplete for the course. - If students re taking the Proctored Assessment meet the Level 2 benchmark, they will earn an additional ATI point.
+(See rubric page 18) - Grades of incomplete must be resolved before the next quarter starts to continue in the program. - Review Modules ATI^{} provides soft covered books which are unit-based teaching guides covering nursing topics to facilitate review.
+Resources are also available on the ATI web site ATI testing. - NCLEX[®] Preparation Module a booklet that includes NCLEX[®] test-taking skills and testing procedures. - Comprehensive Predictor an assessment written to mirror the NCLEX[®] blueprint that evaluates the students' preparedness for the NCLEX[®]-RN and directs students' remediation plan in areas of identified weaknesses. - Percentage Score ("Adjusted Individual Score") the number of items answered correctly, divided by the total number of questions.
 The benchmark for each test is based on this statistic - Mean National the average of the individual scores of all test takers from all RN programs. - Mean Program the average of the individual scores of all test takers from Associate Degree Nursing Programs.